 Is Alcohol A Problem?
-This Tool Helps Assess Risk And Find Help
+Online Tool Helps Assess Risk And Find Help

 To help solve this problem, the NIH has launched an online Alcohol Treatment Navigator.
 It's a website that helps people explore all the evidence-based options.

-The site is super user-friendly.
-It gives a list of questions to help determine the best treatment choices.
-There's also a brief survey to help determine the range or severity of a problem.
+The site is user-friendly.
+A list of questions helps determine the best treatment choices.
+A brief survey helps to determine the range or severity of a problem.
 The site also connects people to directories of providers.
-You can type in your zip code to find options in your community.
+You can type in your ZIP code to find options in your community.

-For instance, there's a link to a directory of licensed professional counselors, licensed clinical social workers, clinical psychologists, psychiatrists, and other therapists maintained by Psychology Today.
+For instance, there's a link to a directory of licensed professional counselors, licensed clinical social workers, clinical psychologists, psychiatrists and other therapists maintained by Psychology Today.
 There's also a directory of treatment programs, including residential rehab and outpatient options, which is maintained by the Substance Abuse and Mental Health Services Administration, a federal agency.
 The NIH does not endorse any providers, it's simply connecting people to the options.
-The Navigator also gives information about costs and insurance.
+The navigator site also has information about costs and insurance.

 Research suggests that most people with an alcohol problem can benefit from treatment.
 According to the NIAAA, about one-third of people who get treatment for an alcohol use disorder are better one year after treatment.
 "Many others substantially reduce their drinking and report fewer alcohol-related problems," according to this NIAAA explainer.